silverstripe/silverstripe-registry/docs/en/index.md

 		//...
 	}

-Now when you view the staff member listing on the `RegistryPage` it will show the two columns we defined above.
+Now when you view the staff member listing on the **Registry Page** it will show the two columns we defined above.

-This summary definition will also be used in the Registry tab of the CMS.
+This summary definition will also be used in the *Registry* tab of the CMS.

 ### Creating a detailed view of a search result

 Sometimes the records listed you'll want a user to click through and see more details.

-You can do this by defining the `Link` method on your registry DataObject.
+You can do this by defining the `Link` method on your registry class.
 For example:

 	:::php
 	<?php